Tzinov15/frontera-take-home/README.md

   There is currently a TherapistDashboard and a ParentDashboard that are themed differently and are setup to render unique information
 - ⚠️ "If the user refreshes the page or closes the tab and if the user is already logged in then redirect the user to the dashboard."

   This was the only requirement that I did not complete.
-Upon doing research I discovered that storing JWTs in localStorage is considered a pretty insecure practice since running javascript on the page can pull these values.
-The securer-er way to persist sessions seems to be via setting cookies that include the JWT and using those cookies to re-authenticate subsequent requests
+I both ran out of time, and also upon doing research I discovered that storing JWTs in localStorage is considered a pretty insecure practice since running javascript on the page can pull these values.
+I would be curious to research more ways to achieve this with just JWTs and not changing a backend.
+Initial research showed that a more secure way to persist sessions seems to be via setting cookies that include the JWT and using those cookies to re-authenticate subsequent requests.
+With another half day, I would be able to implement a localStorage sync for the token that comes following a signin if that is part of the assignment that is still desired.